xiaogit00/musingsblog/content/posts/State-Of-The-Market-EndQ3-2021.md

 Overall, most zkRollup solutions are still in development/testing, but there are specific projects leveraging on zkRollup tech in production with promising signs of success.

 ### zkSync
 So far, the big player in the game, zkSync, has been taking it slow.
 No dApps are currently being deployed to production - although testnet is already open in Phase 1, with Curve having already deployed a working testnet integration there.
 There is no set date yet for their Mainnet fair launch.
-One big developmental breakthrough for them occurred on 13 Oct, where they successfully ported over Uniswap V2 into zkSync, making it the first fully functional dApp running on a EVM-compatible zkRollup.
-This is significant because it would allow for easier developer onboarding, paving the way for a richer ecosystem.
+One big developmental breakthrough for the zkSync team occurred on 13 Oct, where they successfully ported over Uniswap V2 into zkSync using the zkEVM.
+This is significant because zkEVM would allow for easier porting over of current dApps into zkSync ecosystem.

 Apart from zkSync, there are also other, more specifically taylored projects based on zkRollup technology that are already in production.
 These projects have timelines and ambitions of their own, and their route to market entry is also different.